Mansi06Salar/cara-ecommerce-mern/README.md

 ---

-# Authentication
+# Authentication and Authorization

-Protected backend routes use JWT authentication.
+CARA uses JWT-based authentication.

-After successful login, the frontend stores the authentication token and sends it to protected API routes using:
+After successful login, the frontend stores the authentication token and sends it to protected backend routes using:

 ```text
 Authorization: Bearer <token>